lion-agi/lionagi/README.md

 ```
 Download the `.env_template` file, input your OPENAI_API_KEY, save the file, rename as `.env` and put in your project's root directory.

+if you would like to build from source, please download the latest release,

+------**main is under development and will be changed without notice**------

 ### Features

 - Robust performance.
 LionAGI is written in almost pure python.
 With minimum external dependency (`aiohttp`, `httpx`, `python-dotenv`, `tiktoken`)